DanialMcIntyre/The-Libay/README.md

 npm install
 ```

+Then, obtain an [API key](https://developers.google.com/books), and copy the following lines into a .env file in the root directory

+`API_KEY = "your-api-key-here"`

 ## Running

-In the project directory, run the following command:
+In the src directory, run the following command:

 ```ssh
 node server.js
 ```

 This will start up the app
 Open [http://localhost:3000] to view it in your browser.

 Login details: